 Syphilis is an infectious, generally sexually transmitted, health problem caused by the bacteria Treponema pallidum, a spirochete that is a wormlike, spiral-shaped organism that wiggles relentlessly when seen under a microscope.
-The bacteria move through chafed skin or the mucous membranes.
+The bacteria move through the chafed skin or the mucous membranes.
 It infects the man or woman by burrowing into the damp, mucous-covered lining of the mouth section or genitals, causing an ulcer known as a chancre.

 Transmission normally happens once a person comes into contact with lesions on a sufferer by means of sexual activity.
-Males are usually vulnerable to being affected with syphilis rather than girls.
+Males are usually vulnerable to being affected by syphilis rather than girls.
 People between the ages of sixteen and forty are more prone to getting infected.

-The initial manifestation of syphilis is usually a little, round, solid ulcer known as a chancre or shanker at the spot wherein the bacteria got into your body.
+The initial manifestation of syphilis is usually a little, round, solid ulcer known as a chancre or Shanker at the spot wherein the bacteria got into your body.
 Some other syphilis warning signs are fever, inflamed lymph nodes in the groin section, positive serology, chancres that show up above the neck, commonly spreading to the lips or oral cavity, rash breakouts, discomfort and pain, fatigue and a feeble sensation of aching and pain.

 Now that you know how syphilis is commonly transmitted from one person to another, it is important to watch out for those and be careful all the time.
 It is a highly contagious STD and proper precaution must be observed always.